My Boyfriend Cheated On Me, And I Can’t Get Over It: How To Move Forward

 Although other people can be excellent support systems, you may also find support from yourself.
 Learning to feel comfortable alone can feel scary for many.
 However, you might learn more about your resilience and understanding of the situation from spending time with your thoughts.

-If you struggle with self-love, practices like mindfulness have been proven to increase self-compassion over time.
-Mindfulness may also allow you to process your thoughts while maintaining a calm nervous system.
+If you struggle with self-love, research suggests that practices like mindfulness may help increase self-compassion over time.
+Mindfulness may also allow you to process your thoughts while maintaining a calmer nervous system.

 Support groups for those who have been betrayed may exist online or in your area.
 Consider searching on popular social media sites or your preferred search engine.

 You're not alone if you struggle to move forward after facing infidelity.
 Counseling can be a therapeutic and healthy choice.
 Many individuals experiencing infidelity, breakups, or tough decisions may feel uncomfortable leaving home or setting frequent in-person appointments.
-In these cases, online therapy could be valuable.
+In these cases, online therapy could be the best or most convenient option.

 If you are interested in trying internet-based treatment, consider reaching out to a counselor through an online therapy platform.
 Talking to a therapist could offer insight into areas you may not have previously considered when processing the infidelity.
 If you decide to stay in your relationship, couples therapy could help you and your partner communicate through any conflicts that arise.